dsm122n/dsm122n.github.io/obgin/obste.md

 - Cambiar las representaciones parentales
 - Proveer y aumentar el apoyo social
 - Mejorar la salud mental y el bienestar materno

+# Punción lumbar

+positional headache (worse when upright), nausea, and neck stiffness raise suspicion for post-lumbar puncture headache caused by accidental dural puncture during epidural placement.

+Initial management (oral analgesics and bed rest)

+An epidural blood patch is indicated for severe or refractory post-lumbar puncture headaches resulting from cerebrospinal fluid (CSF) leak syndrome.
+Autologous blood injected at the site of the lumbar puncture seals the hole in the dura and resolves the CSF leak that is causing the postural headache.